 Figure 7: Class Interactions

-Events generated by the BankApp
+Events generated by the BankApp class are handled

-class, so the EventHandle
+in the EventHandle class, so the EventHandle

 class not only implements the ActionListener